thoughtworks-jumpstart/jumpstart/how-to-learn-effectively.md

 You don't need to be an expert in some domain before you can solve problems.
 Actually, as some cool guy found out, you can learn the basics pretty quickly [in just 20 hours](https://first20hours.com/).

-After that, you build your comfortable zone and you can keep expanding it.
+After that, you build your comfort zone and you can keep expanding it.

 ## You need to use the knowledge you learnt